Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 ### Recommendation

 The current OpShin import mechanism is generally poorly implemented, also for builtins:

- * The `hashlib` functions are handled differently from `opshin.std`, yet there is no obvious reason why they should be treated differently
+   - The `hashlib` functions are handled differently from `opshin.std`, yet there is no obvious reason why they should be treated differently
- * The `check_integrity` macro is added to the global scope with its alias name, meaning it suddenly pollutes the namespace of upstream packages.
+   - The `check_integrity` macro is added to the global scope with its alias name, meaning it suddenly pollutes the namespace of upstream packages.
- * Some of the builtin imports suffer from the same issue as imports of user defined symbols: duplication.
+   - Some of the builtin imports suffer from the same issue as imports of user defined symbols: duplication.
- * `Dict, List, Union` must be imported in that order from `typing`
+   - `Dict, List, Union` must be imported in that order from `typing`
- * The `Datum as Anything` import from `pycardano` seems to only exist to help define `Anything` for eg. IDEs, but `Anything` is actually defined elsewhere.
+   - The `Datum as Anything` import from `pycardano` seems to only exist to help define `Anything` for eg. IDEs, but `Anything` is actually defined elsewhere.

 Though the import of builtins will be hidden behind `opshin.prelude` for most users, it is still not implemented in a maintainable way.

 I recommend a complete overhaul, that allows the OpShin AST to have multiple Module nodes, each with their own scope, and to implement to `import <pkg>` syntax.

 Nice to have:

- * Use `.pyi` files for builtin packages, and define the actual builtin package implementation in code in importable scopes
+   - Use `.pyi` files for builtin packages, and define the actual builtin package implementation in code in importable scopes
- * OpShin specific builtins should importable in any pythonic way, even with aliases.
+   - OpShin specific builtins should importable in any pythonic way, even with aliases.
 Name resolution should be able to figure out the original builtin symbol id/name.
- * Detect which python builtins and OpShin builtins are being used, and only inject those.
+   - Detect which python builtins and OpShin builtins are being used, and only inject those.
- * Don't expose `@wraps_builtin` decorator
+   - Don't expose `@wraps_builtin` decorator
- * Builtin scope entries have "forbid override" flag, instead of having to maintain a list of forbidden overrides in `rewrite/rewrite_forbidden_overwrites.py`
+   - Builtin scope entries have "forbid override" flag, instead of having to maintain a list of forbidden overrides in `rewrite/rewrite_forbidden_overwrites.py`

 ## Finding 07 - Compiler version inconsistency

-Maintainability/Minor
+Category: *Maintainability/Minor*

 The compiler version is defined explicitly in both `pyproject.toml` and `opshin/__init__.py`, which can lead to accidently mismatch if the maintainers of OpShin forget to update either.